Handgun Caliber Comparison

 Powder

 The propellant that is ignited by the primer and burns which in turn pushes the bullet down the barrel and out the muzzle.
 There are many different types of powders, each of which performs one or more specific tasks well.
 Slower-burning powders are used in magnum cartridges, typically.
 These powders usually require a larger amount loaded into the case and burn at a slower rate.
 This is what is needed to move a large bullet down a long magnum revolver’s barrel at maximum velocity.
 On the other end of the spectrum, there are fast-burning powders that excel at lighter target loads or rounds to be used in semiautos with their shorter barrels.
-Powder selection could be an article in and unto itself – it involves many details and variables.
+The selection of powder is a topic in itself, involving numerous intricacies and considerations.
+It requires careful evaluation of details and variables to determine the most suitable powder for a particular application.

 Bullet